amaembo/streamex/CHEATSHEET.md

-Map the input before passing to the collector | `MoreCollectors.mapping()` Flat-map the input before passing to the collector | `MoreCollectors.flatMapping()` Perform a custom final operation after the collection finishes | `MoreCollectors.collectingAndThen()`
+Map the input before passing to the collector | `MoreCollectors.mapping()` Flat-map the input before passing to the collector | `MoreCollectors.flatMapping()` Perform a custom final operation after the collection finishes | `MoreCollectors.collectingAndThen()` Perform a downstream collection if all elements satisfy the predicate | `MoreCollectors.ifAllMatch()`